Questions About Adoption?

 Are there always contacts between the parties after an adoption?

 While both parties may agree to an open adoption, you do not have to do so.
 Birth parents and adoptive parents mutually agree on the amount of contacts, if any.
 Some birth parents want to have assurance that their adoption decision was in their child’s best interests.
 A contact agreement, where the adoptive parents agree to provide contacts such as pictures, e-mails, etc. from time to time, provides that peace of mind to the birth parents.
 Parents may also choose to pursue a closed adoption, in which the birth parents have no contact with the adopted child.
+However, such adoptions are no longer as common as they once were.

 Talk to a Nevada Adoption Attorney